WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 6 STEPS

 • Mark the sponges to know which ones to use.

-You can easily take bacteria in your intestines if the toilet seat and bowl have Helicobacter or Giardiasis.
-One of the best places to get bacteria is in homes where pets live.
+Bacteria can appear in your intestines if the toilet seat and bowl have Helicobacter or Giardiasis.

 When you need to poop, you need to stay relaxed on the toilet and not worry that you might get bacteria if you sit on the toilet bowl.
-Not to mention, if you are a girl, that is even more necessary.

 3. SQUAT ON THE TOILET SEAT